Contact US +1 (647) 643-5426

 What documents are needed for property transfer in Canada?

-Documents required for property transfer typically include the purchase agreement, title deeds, land surveys, mortgage documents (if applicable), identification, and any relevant permits or certificates.
-Your real estate lawyer will guide you through the specific documentation needed for your transaction.
+Documents typically include the purchase agreement, transfer deed, identification, mortgage documents (if applicable), and any required permits or certificates.

-How long does the property transfer process take in Canada?
+How long does a property transfer take in Canada?

 What are the costs of hiring a real estate lawyer for property transfer?